At a glance

 Seagrass restoration is often more complex and costly than other blue carbon interventions.

-Seagrass loss has been primarily due to stressors such as poor water quality and agricultural run-off: rather than direct clearing for land use change that has typically affected mangrove and tidal wetland habitat.
+Historically, seagrass loss has primarily been due to chronic stressors such as poor water quality and agricultural run-off: rather than direct clearing for land use change typically experienced in mangrove and tidal wetland habitat.
+Therefore, successful restoration therefore depends on addressing underlying stressors before intervention begins.

-Although historically difficult, an increasing number of successful trials around Australia and New Zealand have explored interventions such as biodegradable hessian or jute to stabilise the seafloor around replanted seagrasses to help the ecosystem to reestablish.
+Recent restoration trials in Australia and New Zealand have demonstrated encouraging results, highlighting the potential for larger-scale seagrass restoration in suitable locations.
+For example, interventions explored include biodegradable hessian or jute to stabilise the seafloor around replanted seagrasses to help the ecosystem to reestablish.

 a CoastAdapt case study about coastal seagrass restoration led by Indigenous mob in Shark Bay in Western Australia.